scars00/sample-repo/README.md

 # scars00 repo file
+# Hello, Jimmy.
-# Hello, Jimmy this is remote repo.
+# There is horizon.